-To receive the service-learning attribute, submit your proposal in Curriculog using 22-23 Course Add Service Learning Designation by
+To receive the service-learning attribute, submit your proposal in Curriculog using 22-23 Course Add Service Learning Designation by:

-- September 1st for Spring courses
+- September 1st for Spring courses; and/or

-- February 1st for Fall course
+- February 1st for the Fall course.

 Courses without the attribute will be reviewed on a rolling basis.